15 Unique Things to Do in Nice, France (Beyond the Basics!)

 The coolest spots to visit in Nice, France

-1. Promenade des Anglais
+1. Walk along the Promenade des Anglais

 The Promenade des Anglais is more than a seaside stroll—it’s the pulse of Nice.
 This palm-lined walkway stretches for miles along the Baie des Anges, offering sweeping views of the Mediterranean.
 You’ll pass joggers, rollerbladers, and sunbathers lounging in those classic blue chairs.
 I grabbed a gelato from Fenocchio and walked the promenade during golden hour—watching the sky change colors over the water felt like the city’s welcome gift.